Commentary on Luke 10:19 on a Christian’s authority over Satan and his devils

 Given to you

-It is clear that Jesus was speaking directly to His disciples when He said: “to you.”
+Clearly, Jesus was speaking directly to His disciples when He said: “to you.”
 At that time, a great Holy Spirit movement engulfed those who brought the Gospel of Jesus.
 Hence, it could mean that the power and authority were exclusive to the apostles and disciples—and that it died with them.

 However, the great commission is given to the disciples and to “them,” referring to the rest of the “discipled generation” where Jesus’ teachings will be passed on.